CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 ### Task 1: Automatically enroll a Windows device to Microsoft Intune

+In this task you will join the SEA-WS1 Windows device to Entra ID using Aaron’s account and trigger an automatic Intune enrollment.

 1. Switch to **HOSTVM** and Sign in to **SEA-WS1** VM from the desktop shortcut as **Admin** with the password of **Pa55w.rd**.

 2. Select **Start** and then select **Settings**.